addisonElliott/pyqt5ac/README.md

 The downside to the first method is that it can be a tedious endeavor to compile the files, especially when one is faced with a larger project with many of these files that need to be compiled.
 Although the second method eliminates the tediousness of compilation, these files are compiled **every** time you run your script, regardless of if anything has been changed.
 This can cause a hit in performance and take longer to startup your script.

+### Enter **pyqt5ac**!
-Enter *pyqt5ac*!
-This command-line interface (CLI), given a set of parameters, will search through your files and automatically compile any *.ui* or *.qrc* files.
+pyqt5ac provides a command-line interface (CLI) that searches through your files and automatically compiles any *.ui* or *.qrc* files.
 In addition, pyqt5ac can be called from your Python script.
 In both instances, **ui and resource files are only compiled if they have been updated**.

 Installing
 ==========